holo-routing/holo/README.md

 ## Installation

-Holo uses unstable Rust features, so building it from the source code requires a nightly version of the Rust compiler.

 For detailed instructions on installation, please refer to the [INSTALL.md](INSTALL.md) file.

 #### Supported Platforms

 At present, Holo is only compatible with Linux operating systems.
 WebAssembly support is planned for the future.
-This addition will enable simulation of large networks from within your browser, making network experimentation more convenient and accessible to everyone.

 #### Getting Started